tarantool/doc/doc/getting_started/getting_started_imcp.rst

          - http: {path: "/like_video", method: POST}
     ...

 Done!
-Let's make test requests from the console:
+Let's make test requests from the console.

+Please note: instead of ``url``, you must substitute your URL from query strings up to the first slash.
+The protocol must be strictly HTTP.

+For example if you pass that tutorial into the Try Tarantool your ``url`` will be something like this: http://artpjcvnmwctc4qppejgf57.try.tarantool.io.
+Your hash before try.tarantool.io is different.
+Be careful.

+But if you bootstrap Tarantool locally your ``url`` is like: http://localhost:8081.

 ..  code-block:: bash

-    curl -X POST --data "fullname = Taran Tool" <ip:port>/add_user
+    curl -X POST --data "fullname=Taran Tool" url/add_user

 We've just created a user and got their UUID.
 Let's remember it.

 ..  code-block:: bash

-    curl -X POST --data "description = My first tiktok" <ip:port>/add_video
+    curl -X POST --data "description=My first tiktok" url/add_video

 Let's say a user has added their first video with a description.
 The video clip also has a UUID.
 Let's remember it, too.

-In order to "like" the video, you need to specify the user UUID and the video UUID.
+In order to "like" the video, you need to specify the user UUID and the video UUID from previous steps.
 Substitute the ellipses in the command below with the corresponding UUIDs:

 ..  code-block:: bash

-    curl -X POST --data "video_id = ... & user_id = ..." <ip: port>/like_video
+    curl -X POST --data "video_id=...&user_id=..." url/like_video

 The result will be something like this: